btrettel/blastersim/to-do.md

         - Doesn't overshoot when approaching.
         - No effect on piston trajectory when moving away from stopping point.
         - Make sure derivatives are correct after impact.
 I'm not sure what they should be, though.
-- Test `sys_interp`.
-- Make `sys_interp` higher order and/or preserve total energy?
-Looks like total energy decreases a bit based on `test_conservation`.
 - Check that derivatives are correct in special cases where something is set to zero with no derivatives.
 Check for "TODO: Not sure the derivatives of this should be zero."
 - tests for `test_const`, `p_eos`, `temp_cv`, and others for `MIRROR_CV_TYPE`
 - Tests for io.f90